Frequently Asked Questions - CodeTwo Office 365 Migration

-The program can migrate encrypted emails but they will be moved as regular emails, so they will not be encrypted on the target server.
-The encryption configuration is not migrated and it needs to be set up once migration is finished.
-All emails will be recreated on the destination server and look exactly as those on the source server.
+The program can migrate encrypted emails, but they will be moved as regular emails, so they will not be encrypted on the target server.
+The encryption configuration is not migrated, and it needs to be set up once migration is finished.
+The contents of emails recreated on the destination server will be the same as those of emails on the source server.

 - Does CodeTwo Office 365 Migration support organizations synced using Azure AD Connect or other directory sync tools?